Salkinnoma/aidevsuite/README.md

 - **toAssistantMessage(prompt)**: Creates an assistant chat message.
 - **ChatHelpers.getAvailableModels()**: Gets all models for which the user has input an API key.

-## Branch It!
+## Fork It!

 This tool is primarily targeted towards devs.
-As it is serverless and written in vanilla js without any dependencies or build steps, you can easily branch this on github and one click setup github pages ([just like this repo](https://deadlyartist.github.io/aidevsuite/)), or throw them into just about any web project, **whether public or private**.
+As it is serverless and written in vanilla js without any dependencies or build steps, you can easily fork this on github and one click setup github pages ([just like this repo](https://deadlyartist.github.io/aidevsuite/)), or throw them into just about any web project, **whether public or private**.

 Then you can export your favorite scripts, throw them into the project, and voila, everyone with the link can access the script.